The Guide

 Beech Hall School Riyadh

-Beech Hall School Riyadh is a Blenheim Schools campus in Al Khuzama offering a mix of IB and American curricula from Nursery through to Grade 11 (with Grade 12 arriving from September 2026).
+Beech Hall School Riyadh is a Blenheim Schools campus in Al Khuzama offering a mix of IB and American curricula from Nursery through Grade 11 (Grade 12 arriving September 2026).
 Around 300 students.
 Fees run from SAR 40,000 (Nursery) to SAR 95,000 (Grade 11).
-NEASC accreditation is in process.
-It's a smaller, newer option, positioned below the main British and IB incumbents on price but without the track record.
-A real option if the larger schools are full or if the smaller community appeals.
+NEASC accreditation in process.
+Smaller and newer, positioned below the main British and IB incumbents on price but without the track record.
+An option if the larger schools are full or the smaller community appeals.

 Al Faris International School Riyadh

-Al Faris International School Riyadh is a full IB continuum school (PYP, MYP, DP) operating since 2004 with Cognia accreditation and around 2,400 students in the Al Tawun district, operating from a new campus as of 2025-26.
+Al Faris International School Riyadh is a full IB continuum school (PYP, MYP, DP) operating since 2004 with Cognia accreditation, around 2,400 students in Al Tawun, on a new campus as of 2025-26.
 Fees are among the most competitive for a full IB programme: SAR 42,000 (KG) to SAR 50,000 (Grades 10-12), with a one-time registration fee of SAR 3,000.
-An older IB Diploma average of 35 points (Class of 2018) suggests academic capability at the top, though that figure is dated and worth pressing on at the admissions stage.
+An older IB Diploma average of 35 points (Class of 2018) suggests academic capability at the top, though that figure is dated and worth pressing on at admissions.

 Where people live